 If you are repeating the course you may reuse code you completed on your own.
-You may NOT use code from a program you worked on as part of pair or code that was from a program involved in an academic dishonesty case.
 You must start from scratch on any and all programs that were part of an academic dishonesty case.

-Examples of cheating are many and include accessing another student's account, looking at someone else's solution code, copying or downloading someone else's solution code, referring to solutions from previous semesters, having another student walk you through the solution and how to code it, discussing the problem at such a detailed that you are essentially coding together, having another student perform significant debugging of your code, having antoher student write your code for you and / or allowing others to copy of access your solution code.
+Examples of cheating are many and include accessing another student's account, looking at someone else's solution code, copying or downloading someone else's solution code, referring to solutions from previous semesters, having another student walk you through the solution and how to code it, discussing the problem at such a detailed that you are essentially coding together, having another student perform significant debugging of your code, having another student write your code for you and / or allowing others to copy of access your solution code. .
 This means you shall not look on the internet for code to solve your problems.
 This list is not all inclusive.

-Examples of allowable collaboration include discussions and debate of general concepts and solution strategies and help with syntax errors.
+Examples of allowable collaboration include discussions of general concepts and solution strategies and help with syntax errors.